shoaibk-dev/.com/content/post/AI-has-been-ruining-mankind-slowly.md

 It destroys your emotion !

 It's just a template, a stereotypy !
 It kills your imagination and your creative !

+It fixes us on wrong words, grammars, ideas !
+But we has been improving ourself by making mistake everyday !

 It makes us lazy on thinking and stupid on decision !